2016 Michigan Wolverines football team: Vs. Colorado

-Michigan's honorary captains for the game were former Michigan and current New England Patriots quarterback Tom Brady and Activision Blizzard CEO Robert Kotick.
+Michigan's honorary captains for the game were former Michigan and then-current New England Patriots quarterback Tom Brady and Activision Blizzard CEO Bobby Kotick.
 Michigan has combined for 159 total points over its first three games of the 2016 season, the most over that stretch in program history.
 Michigan scored two touchdowns off punts returns in a single game for just the second time in program history, and the first time since 1954.
 Jake Butt posted seven receptions for 87 yards and moved into third among Michigan's all-time leaders in receiving yards by a tight end with 1,292.